twyststar/went-to-bali-mwahaha/README.md

 * _Back in the original window, run command 'rake db:create db:migrate'_
 * _Run command 'rails serve'_
 * _Open your web browser and type in 'localhost:3200'_

+# An initial Admin user will be created upon migration.
+Log in: q@q.com, password qqqqqqqq.
+This gives access to the Admin Dashboard for all Crud functionality.
+CHANGE THIS PASSWORD.

 ## Support and contact details